NSO-developer/nso-ansible-demo/README.md

 # The `nso_show` and `nso_query` modules

 Let's move on to use the show module to fetch configuration and operational data from the NSO data store and return it as a result of the operation.
 The module allows you to specify a path in NSO and return everything below that, with the option to exclude non-configuration (i.e. operational) data.
 The `device-show.yaml` playbook fetches all configuration from all devices, excludes operational data, displays it in JSON format.
+We add two more verbose options (`-v`) to make sure we get the output JSON nicely formatted.

 ```
-ansible-playbook -v device-show.yaml
+ansible-playbook -vvv device-show.yaml
 ```

 You can then use the query module on to use the show module to fetch configuration and operational data from the NSO data store and return it as a result of the operation.
 The `device-query.yaml` playbook uses an XPath query expression to fetch the name and NED type of all devices under management.

 ```
-ansible-playbook -v device-query.yaml
+ansible-playbook -vvv device-query.yaml
 ```

 # The `nso_verify` module